rsocket/rsocket/Protocol.md

 ## Data And Metadata

-RSocket provides mechanisms for applications to distinguish a payload into two types.
-Data and Metadata, this distinction is left to the application.
+RSocket provides mechanisms for applications to differentiate between two types of content within a payload, Data and Metadata, with the distinction left to applications to make use of according to their needs.

 The following are features of Data and Metadata.